2006 Colombian presidential election: Paramilitary Demobilization

 A major subject of debated during the election was the issue of paramilitary demobilization.
 The government had been successfully demilitarizing troops associated with the AUC, and in 2005 adopted a "Justice and Peace Law."
 Human rights groups pressured the government that year, cautioning that the process of demilitarization would come to an end if promises about extradition and other issues were not upheld.
 The Justice and Peace Law grants light sentences of eight years to former paramilitary who agree to compensate victims, reveal all past crimes, and aid the government to dismantle paramilitary political and trafficking networks.

 Opponents of the Justice and Peace Law maintained that the law encouraged impunity by allowing a maximum sentence of only 8 years.
 Amnesty International claimed that the process of demilitarization "opens the way for their recycling & as security guards, civilian police and informants."
 The law only allowed 60 days for the individual to be investigated by Colombia's already overtaxed legal system.
 Opponents say that they are not required to collaborate with the government or tell the full truth to get the light sentence, proponents countered with the fact that the law does not apply to drug-related offenders.

 26,000 paramilitary troops working for the AUC were demobilized under the Uribe administration by 2006.
 Preliminary peace meetings were successfully negotiated with the ELN, but none with the FARC, who wanted to swap prisoners for hostages, regularly extort payments from businesses, and are involved with drug trafficking.
 The FARC and the government continued the guerrilla warfare in 2006, the FARC targeting civilians and local-level politicians.

 Results

-Uribe was elected to his second term of the presidency with 62.35% of the vote, this time backed in addition to the Colombia First party by the new Partida de la U, Partido Conservador, Cambio Radical, Alas Equipo Colombia, Convergencia Ciudadana, Colombia Democratica, and Colombia Viva.
-He won the majority of the vote in 32 out of 34 provinces, including 6 wins with more than 70% of the regional vote (Antioquia, Casanare, Cundinamarca, Huila, Meta, and Risaralda).
-Carlos Gaviria Díaz came second, with 22.03% of the total vote, and won regionally in 2 out of 34 provinces (Narino and La Guajira).
+Uribe was elected to his second term of the presidency with 62.35% of the vote, this time backed in addition to the Colombia First party by the new Partido de la U, Partido Conservador, Cambio Radical, Alas Equipo Colombia, Convergencia Ciudadana, Colombia Democrática, and Colombia Viva.
+He won the majority of the vote in 32 out of 34 departments, including 6 wins with more than 70% of the regional vote (Antioquia, Casanare, Cundinamarca, Huila, Meta, and Risaralda).
+Carlos Gaviria Díaz came second, with 22.03% of the total vote, and won regionally in 2 out of 34 departments (Nariño and La Guajira).
 Horacio Serpa came in third place, with 11.84% of the total vote, and no regional wins.